ODEX-TOS/tos-desktop-environment/docs/89-NEWS.md

 ## New features

- * `gears.string` now has a `endswith` and `startswith` functions
+-   `gears.string` now has a `endswith` and `startswith` functions
- * `luarocks` modules are now automatically available in Awesome
+-   `luarocks` modules are now automatically available in Awesome
- * A generic way to create or use widgets has been added (`wibox.widget.base.make_widget_from_value`)
+-   A generic way to create or use widgets has been added (`wibox.widget.base.make_widget_from_value`)
- * It is now possible to connect to signals from all instances of a widget at once
+-   It is now possible to connect to signals from all instances of a widget at once
- * The calendar widget now supports margins
+-   The calendar widget now supports margins
- * The documentation has a new theme
+-   The documentation has a new theme
- * Wiboxes now have `to_widget()` and `save_to_svg()` methods.
+-   Wiboxes now have `to_widget()` and `save_to_svg()` methods.
- * The client objects now have a `immobilized_horizontal` and `immobilized_vertical` property to know if they can currently be moved or resized (for example, it is set to false when maximized)
+-   The client objects now have a `immobilized_horizontal` and `immobilized_vertical` property to know if they can currently be moved or resized (for example, it is set to false when maximized)
- * `gears.timer` objects now have a `call_now` method.
+-   `gears.timer` objects now have a `call_now` method.
- * The hotkey popup now supports `termite` keybindings
+-   The hotkey popup now supports `termite` keybindings
- * The menubar loads faster
+-   The menubar loads faster
- * Wiboxes have an `input_passthrough` property to send mouse clicks to the object below.
+-   Wiboxes have an `input_passthrough` property to send mouse clicks to the object below.
- * The `taglist` and `tasklist` now support the declarative constructor syntax
+-   The `taglist` and `tasklist` now support the declarative constructor syntax
- * There is now an `awesome.pixbuf_to_surface` to convert a `GdkPixbuf` to a cairo surface.
+-   There is now an `awesome.pixbuf_to_surface` to convert a `GdkPixbuf` to a cairo surface.
- * The notifications icon can now be resized and limited with `notification\_icon_\size`
+-   The notifications icon can now be resized and limited with `notification\_icon_\size`
- * A `gears.sort` module has been added with graph resolution
+-   A `gears.sort` module has been added with graph resolution
- * `awesome-client` now runs code in a protected context
+-   `tde-client` now runs code in a protected context
- * The <a href="./03-declarative-layout.md.html">widget documentation</a> has
+-   The <a href="./03-declarative-layout.md.html">widget documentation</a> has
     been extended to be more friendly to new users.
- * There is a new `beautiful.maximized_hide_border` theme option to hide the border for maximized clients.
+-   There is a new `beautiful.maximized_hide_border` theme option to hide the border for maximized clients.
- * The `client` `startup_id` field is now writable.
+-   The `client` `startup_id` field is now writable.
 This is useful when the client native implementation is not present or too buggy to be used.
- * The `awful.widget.prompt` now has a `with_shell` option to allow Bash/ZSH
+-   The `awful.widget.prompt` now has a `with_shell` option to allow Bash/ZSH
     aliases, function and environment variables to be used in commands.
- * The `awful.titlebar`s now have a `fallback_name` when a client has no `name` property.
+-   The `awful.titlebar`s now have a `fallback_name` when a client has no `name` property.
- * Clients now have a `motif_wm_hints` property to reflect some hints using the Motif X11 property extension.
+-   Clients now have a `motif_wm_hints` property to reflect some hints using the Motif X11 property extension.
 This is used by some modern toolkits including GTK.
- * Clients now have a `requests_no_titlebar` property to expose when a client has client side titlebars (also known as decorations and CSD)
+-   Clients now have a `requests_no_titlebar` property to expose when a client has client side titlebars (also known as decorations and CSD)
- * The hotkey popup now has a `show_awesome_keys` option.
+-   The hotkey popup now has a `show_awesome_keys` option.
- * The `awful.widget.prompt` now has more of the `awful.prompt` constructor arguments.
+-   The `awful.widget.prompt` now has more of the `awful.prompt` constructor arguments.
- * It is now possible to set a list of layouts per tag instead of a single global one.
+-   It is now possible to set a list of layouts per tag instead of a single global one.
- * There is now a `awful.layout.get_tag_layout_index()` function to get the index of the current layout in the global layout list (`awful.layout.layouts`)
+-   There is now a `awful.layout.get_tag_layout_index()` function to get the index of the current layout in the global layout list (`awful.layout.layouts`)
- * The `wibox.layout.manual` layout now has an `:insert()` method.
+-   The `wibox.layout.manual` layout now has an `:insert()` method.

 ### Better DPI handling